Meet the Medipsy team!

 Dr Sabrina Diab

 CLIENTELE: Dr Diab is a licensed neuropsychologist and member of the Ordre des psychologues du Québec (OPQ) who works with children, adolescents, and adults across the lifespan.
-She provides comprehensive evaluations for attention-deficit/hyperactivity disorder (ADHD), learning difficulties (dyslexia, dyscalculia, etc.), intellectual disabilities, giftedness and twice-exceptional.
+She provides comprehensive evaluations for attention-deficit/hyperactivity disorder (ADHD), learning difficulties (dyslexia, dyscalculia, etc.), intellectual disabilities, giftedness, twice-exceptionaL, dyspraxia and autism spectrum disorder (ASD).
 She was also trained to assess neurodegenerative disease such dementia (mixed-dementia, frontotemporal dementia, Alzheimer) and mild cognitive impairment.

 SERVICES:(keywords): children, adolescents, adults, psychoeducational assessment, attention deficit/hyperactivity disorder (ADHD), learning disorder, intellectual disability, giftedness, twice-exceptional, mild cognitive impairment, dementia, assessment, diagnosis, recommendations.